C7 Complement, Functional, Serum

 Complement levels can be detected by antigen assays that quantitate the amount of the protein.
 For most of the complement proteins, a small number of cases have been described in which the protein is present but is non-functional.
 These rare cases require a functional assay to detect the deficiency.

 Diagnosis of C7 deficiency

-Investigation of a patient with an undetectable total complement (CH) level
+Investigation of a patient with an undetectable total complement (CH50) level

 Low levels of complement may be due to inherited deficiencies, acquired deficiencies, or due to complement consumption (eg, as a consequence of infectious or autoimmune processes).